Zarharan/PersianStanceDetection/README.md

 We prepared a guideline in both English and Persian language, which consists of notes, suggestions and examples about stance labels.
 The file named GuidLine_FA.pdf contains Persian guideline and the file named GuideLine_EN.pdf contains English guideline.

-Other sections of the dataset and our data collection tools will be released soon.

 # The Dataset License

 Our Persian stance classification dataset is being provided to you under license CC BY-NC.
 You can read more about this licence [here](https://creativecommons.org/licenses/by-nc/4.0).